 How to prevent walking pneumonia

-Like many respiratory germs, walking pneumonia-causing M. pneumoniae is spread by coughing and sneezing.
-To reduce the risk of catching and spreading the disease, follow these tips from the CDC:
+Like many respiratory germs, coughing and sneezing spread walking pneumonia-causing M. pneumoniae.
+To reduce your risk of catching and spreading the disease:

 - Wash your hands frequently with soap and water for at least 20 seconds.